Criminal Speeding in Arizona – Frequently Asked Questions

 4. Negotiation

-Negotiation, which can include a deviation request, is essentially making an argument to the prosecution requesting a reduced charge based on the information uncovered during discovery and other mitigating details, such as the defendant’s driving record or background.
+Negotiation, which can include a deviation request, is essentially making an argument to the prosecution requesting that the criminal speeding charge be reduced to something less based on the information uncovered during discovery and other mitigating details, such as the defendant’s driving record or background.

 5. Resolution